RawatRicha/construction-site-clearing/README.md

 Steps to follow to build and run the application:
 •	To build the application: gradlew clean build
 •	To run the application: gradlew run –args input/inputExample.txt

+Test:
+• All classes have their implementation of a JUnit Test